tim2zg/telegraf-installer/README.md

 # telegraf-installer
-A simple script that allows to install / update telegraf watch out windows only (for now).
+A simple script that allows to install / update telegraf watch out windows only (for now)

 ## Usage
 ```bash